Sheetal777/100DaysOfCode/round1-log.md

 Fun fact: Old name of Java was Oak.
 2. Encoding of categorical data and learning functions after making a simple linear regression model.

-### R1D03
+### R1D03 and 04
-1. Completed my Outreachy application FOSS.
+1. Completed my Outreachy application of FOSS.
 2. Created first database with SQL.
 3. Got a new android project integrated with IoT.